Ideas for uncovering the perfect avatar for your business

 It has never been easier to research your industry to discover what kind of client would buy from you.

-For example, if you are a real estate agent, you could research into what houses are selling in your area and use ABS data to better understand who is interested in buying the houses your selling.
+For example, if you are a real estate agent, you could research what houses are selling in your area and use ABS data to better understand who is interested in buying the houses you sell.
 For example, is it young families or retirees?